 My friend Ruth Durack lived in this house the last five years of her life.
 The photographs above show the house much as I remember it.
 To this day it remains the most humane house I’ve ever been in.

 • • •

-Some further information and resources but first, big thanks to Johann and to Josh for their contributions to this post.
+Some further information and resources but first, big thanks to Jonathan and Josh for their contributions to this post.